Preventing carbon monoxide poisoning

 If carbon monoxide poisoning is known or suspected:

-- Immediately leave the building or vehicle where carbon monoxide may be present and get outside into the fresh air.
+- Immediately stop using fuel-burning appliances and leave the building (or vehicle) where carbon monoxide may be present and get outside into the fresh air.

-- Keep still.
+- Keep still and remain calm.
 This will conserve oxygen in the blood, which is already at a low level because carbon monoxide has partially replaced it.